cboyda/LighthouseLabs/Project-Python_Statistics/README.md

 | **Correlation Matrix** |

 ### d) Insights
-* if popularity is defined as # of reviews for the nearby PARKS, the top 10 `stations` could be illustrated as
+* If popularity is defined as # of reviews for the nearby PARKS, the top 10 `stations` could be illustrated as:

 | ![popular stations](https://raw.githubusercontent.com/cboyda/LighthouseLabs/main/Project-Python_Statistics/images/map_highest_park_reviews_nearby_stations.png) |
 |:--:|